-- 14. Car Outlet sold used vehicles on credit to retail customers in Illinois. - 15.
-Car Outlet remitted the entire sales tax due on the sales to the Department within 20 days after delivery of the vehicles to customers. - 16.
-The sales tax that Car Outlet paid to the Department is included in the amount financed by customers.

-- 17. After making sales, Car Outlet sold most (but not all) of the receivables it generated from such sales to its affiliate, Total Finance, LLC ("Total Finance"), pursuant to a Master Dealer Agreement which governs the terms of the receivable sales. - 18.
-The Master Dealer Agreement provides in pertinent part;
+- 14. Car Outlet AC sold used vehicles on credit to retail customers in Illinois. - 15.
+Car Outlet AC remitted the entire sales tax due on the sales to the Department within 20 days after delivery of the vehicles to customers. - 16.
+The sales tax that Car Outlet AC paid to the Department is included in the amount financed by customers. - 17.
+After making sales, Car Outlet AC sold most (but not all) of the receivables it generated from such sales to its affiliate, Total Finance AC LLC ("Total Finance"), pursuant to a Master Dealer Agreement which governs the terms of the receivable sales.

-For each Contract Total [Finance] agrees to purchase, Total will pay Dealer [Car Outlet] the "Amount Financed" as reflected in the Contract, less a 31% discount and the amount paid in Sales and Use Tax (as detailed below), less any insurance premiums advanced by Total, and exclusive of financing charges included in the Contract . . . .
+- 18. The Master Dealer Agreement provides in pertinent part; - For each Contract Total [Finance] agrees to purchase, Total will pay Dealer [Car Outlet AC] the "Amount Financed" as reflected in the Contract, less a 31% discount and the amount paid in Sales and Use Tax (as detailed below), less any insurance premiums advanced by Total, and exclusive of financing charges included in the Contract . . .
 In regards [sic] to the payment of the Sales and Use Tax by Dealer, Total will not reimburse Dealer for those amounts until the Contract is fully paid off by Customer.
 Total will transmit its payment of the Sales and Use Tax amount of the Contract to Dealer within 30 days of the date that the Contact is paid off.
-In the event of a default on the Contract by Customer, Total will not pay any amounts to Dealer for the Sales and Use Tax.

-- 19. Pursuant to the Master Dealer Agreement, when an installment contract was sold by Car Outlet to Total Finance, a sales tax receivable was set up by Car Outlet. - 20.
-When an installment contract became uncollectible from the customer, Car Outlet wrote off the entire sales tax receivable on its books for accounting purposes and on its federal income tax return for tax purposes. - 21.
-Car Outlet's Credit Claims were submitted to the Department on forms ST-557, Claim for Credit for Repossession of Motor Vehicles, Watercraft, Aircraft, Trailers, and Mobile Homes, and only sought refunds from the Department for the portion of the sales tax remitted to the Department that remained unpaid by the customer at the time of the customer's default.
+In the event of a default on the Contract by Customer, Total will not pay any amounts to Dealer for the Sales and Use Tax. - 19.
+Pursuant to the Master Dealer Agreement, when an installment contract was sold by Car Outlet AC to Total Finance, a sales tax receivable was set up by Car Outlet AC. - 20.
+When an installment contract became uncollectible from the customer, Car Outlet AC wrote off the entire sales tax receivable on its books for accounting purposes and on its federal income tax return for tax purposes. - 21.
+Car Outlet AC's Credit Claims were submitted to the Department on forms ST-557, Claim for Credit for Repossession of Motor Vehicles, Watercraft, Aircraft, Trailers, and Mobile Homes, and only sought refunds from the Department for the portion of the sales tax remitted to the Department that remained unpaid by the customer at the time of the customer's default. - 22.
+Prior to June 2015, Credit Claims would routinely be reviewed by the Department, with credit memos typically being issued by the Department within 60 days of filing the claims. - 23.
+For example, credit claims filed by Car Outlet, Inc., an affiliate of Car Outlet AC, in August 2013 were promptly reviewed by the Department, the Department approved the Credit Claim in February 2014, and a credit memo was issued to Car Outlet, Inc. in July 2014.